Maltazar/pulumi_k3s/README.md

 - Optionally deploy the stack when configuration is complete
 - Detect and use existing configuration values from your Pulumi stack, making it easy to update existing configurations

+The script supports the following environment variables:
+- `SKIP_EXISTING_CONFIG=1`: Only prompt for configuration values that don't exist yet
+- `DEBUG=1`: Enable detailed debug logging

 The setup script fully leverages Pulumi's configuration system, reading existing values from the Pulumi.dev.yaml file when available.
 This approach allows you to: